Cyb3r-Jak3/useful_bot/.github/pull_request_template.md

-Fixes # or improves by addding:
+Fixes # or improves by adding:
 -------------------------------
 -
 -